yuvron/Players-Manager/README.md

    `npm ci`

 8. In the frontend folder, run the following command:
-   `npm ci`

-9. In the frontend folder, run the following command:
    `npm start`
    If all steps were executed correctly, you should be done.